 No. 6 – OFWs don’t come home millionaires

-What you probably think of the left and right spending while on vacation is not from their savings or “extra money”, but mostly likely a month or two-month’ worth of pay or what’s left of it.
-There are even some who gets an OFW loan to have extra money to be “happy-happy” during their vacation.
+What you probably think of the left and right spending while on vacation is not from their savings or “extra money”, but most likely a month or two-month’s worth of pay or what’s left of it.
+There are some who gets an OFW loan to have extra money to be “happy-happy” during their vacation.

 No. 7 – OFWs can’t easily go back abroad